evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 ## 4) Implement the bounce interpolator

-Next we will write the code that will add the bounce effect to the scale animation.
+Next, we write the code that adds the bounce effect to the scale animation.

-* Create a new Java Class file in your app module and name it **BounceInterpolator**.
+* Create a new *Java Class* file in your app module and name it **BounceInterpolator**.
 * Open the Java file that was created and replace the class code with the following.

 ```Java